graphhopper/directions-api/routing.md

-paths                      | An array of possible paths paths[0].distance          | The overall distance of the route, in meter paths[0].time              | The overall time of the route, in ms paths[0].points            | The polyline encoded coordinates of the path.
-Order is lat,lon,elelevation as it is no geoJson! paths[0].points_encoded    | Is true if the points are encoded, if not paths[0].points contains the geo json of the path (then order is lon,lat,elevation), which is easier to handle but consumes more bandwidth compared to encoded version paths[0].bbox              | The bounding box of the route, format: <br> minLon, minLat, maxLon, maxLat paths[0].instructions      | Contains information about the instructions for this route.
+paths                      | An array of possible paths paths[0].distance          | The overall distance of the route, in meter paths[0].time              | The overall time of the route, in ms paths[0].points_encoded    | Is true if the points are encoded, if not paths[0].points contains the geo json of the path (then order is lon,lat,elevation), which is easier to handle but consumes more bandwidth compared to encoded version paths[0].bbox              | The bounding box of the route, format: <br> minLon, minLat, maxLon, maxLat paths[0].instructions      | Contains information about the instructions for this route.
 The last instruction is always the Finish instruction and takes 0ms and 0meter.
 Keep in mind that instructions are currently under active development and can sometimes contain misleading information, so, make sure you always show an image of the map at the same time when navigating your users!